Skip to main content

 When building or assessing your organization’s IRP, make sure you’ve covered the following ten recommendations:

-Conduct a security audit to identify weaknesses in your company’s security posture that you can immediately address.
+2. Conduct a security audit to identify weaknesses in your company’s security posture that you can immediately address.

-Establish your incident response team, their roles, and detailed responsibilities at all stages of incident response.
+4. Establish your incident response team, their roles, and detailed responsibilities at all stages of incident response.

-Include a comprehensive communication plan.
+5. Include a comprehensive communication plan.
 Your IRP must specify who to call first in case of an incident, when to call them, and who to contact next if they’re unavailable.

-Incident response plan template and examples
+Incident response plan templates and real-world examples

 NIST guidelines for building an incident response program

+This new NIST incident response plan template maps incident response best practices to the six functions of the NIST Cybersecurity Framework 2.0.
 According to NIST, an incident response process should include the following phases:

 Detect, Respond, and Recover phases represent the incident response life cycle.
 These phases allow you to discover vulnerabilities, manage and prioritize responses, contain and eradicate threats, and recover from damage.